Eka Pada Sarvangasana

 From Salamba Sarvangasana with the back supported by the palms and the legs straight, extend through the left leg and keep it vertical to the floor.

 Exhale and lower the right leg towards the floor.
 Extend also through the right foot to straighten the right leg.

 Inhale and lift the right leg back to Salamba Sarvangasana and take the left leg down.

 Take the sacrum deeply in and the tailbone up towards the heels.

 Internally rotate the top leg.

-when your leg goes down, the outer hip reaches up. the leg that is up is the counter balance to the leg that is down.
+When your leg extends towards the floor, the outer hip reaches up.
+The leg that extends up is the counter balance to the leg that extends down.